Embryo TransferLesson 2 of 6

 The Day 3 vs. Day 5 Wrinkle

 For myriad of reasons, your clinic may insist upon transferring embryos that have only been grown to Day 3, not to Day 5 or 6.
 Day 3 embryos are less developed, and generally speaking, have a lower-likelihood to lead to a live birth and thus multiple births.
-The American Society of Reproductive Medicine (ASRM) believes transferring multiple Day 3 embryos is of lower risk from a multiple-birth perspective than transferring multiple Day 5 or 6 embryos.
+Transferring multiple Day 3 embryos is of lower risk from a multiple-birth perspective than transferring multiple Day 5 or 6 embryos.
 Thus, keep in mind the nature of the embryos you are transferring when determining how many to transfer.

 ASRM Recommendations For Number of Embryos To Transfer